theupdateframework/python-tuf/tuf/scripts/conformance_tester/README.md

 ### Test for detection of a slow retrieval attack
-Start the slow retrieval server from the scripts/conformance_tester/tests/repository directory, and indicate the port number and mode of operation as command-line options.
+Start the slow retrieval server from the `scripts/conformance_tester/tests/repository` directory, and indicate the port number and mode of operation on the command-line options.

 mode_1: Before sending any data, the server does nothing for a long time.